 It’s always fun to go out on the spur of the moment, but make sure you won’t get caught in a storm or other dangerous weather.
 If you must go out, be sure you have the proper gear and that you use extra caution.
 Be aware that cars may have a more difficult time seeing you if it’s raining or foggy.
 So use your lights, leave extra space, and drive at a speed that allows you to maintain control of the bike.

 In addition to protective gear, consider wearing clothing that gives you the best chance of being seen on your motorcycle.
 Reflective gear is helpful if you’re riding at night.
 Avoid gray or brown clothing that can blend in with the road and make it more difficult for cars to see you.

 Even when following all traffic laws and following the best motorcycle safety tips, you can still end up in a wreck.
 If you’re injured in a motorcycle crash, call on the Miami motorcycle accident lawyers at Shaked Law Personal Injury Lawyers.

-We’re committed to getting the maximum financial award possible for our clients.
+We’re committed to getting the maximum financial award possible for our clients in Miami-Dade County.
 Since opening our doors in 2007, we’ve helped thousands of injured victims move forward after preventable accidents.
 We never charge for initial consultations, so call now for your free case evaluation.